return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/ralink/rt2x00/rt2x00_h.rst

     :param enum rt2x00_dump_type type:
         The type of frame that is being dumped.

-    :param struct sk_buff \*skb:
+    :param struct queue_entry \*entry:
-        The skb containing the frame to be dumped.
+        The queue entry containing the frame to be dumped.

 ..
 This file was automatic generated / don't edit.